 Joint Accounts Are Almost Always a Bad Thing

-Written by Timothy L. Takacs, Certified Elder Law Attorney.
+Written by Timothy L. Takacs, Certified Elder Law Attorney

 I am not a big fan of joint accounts.
-Parents put their children's names on their accounts because they want their children to be able to pay their bills if they can't and so the account goes to the child upon their death.
+Parents put their children's names on their accounts because they want their children to be able to pay their bills if they can't and so the account goes to the children upon their death.

 So, the parent goes to the bank and the bank officer decides to practice law and advises the parent to add son or daughter to the account as a joint owner.